Written by Tory Waldron

-In the modern “War for Talent,” talent shortages continue to plague companies, HR professionals, and recruiters across the U.S. – and no industry feels this harder than manufacturing.
+Talent shortages continue to challenge companies, HR professionals, and recruiters across the U.S. – and no industry feels this harder than manufacturing.
 According to The Manufacturing Institute and Deloitte, 22% of skilled manufacturing workers are slated to retire within the next decade.
 That means a total of 3.4 million workers will need to enter this industry within the next 10 years.
 But, due to a number of factors, the industry is projected to fall two million workers short of its needs.
 These are startling statistics for a rapidly-growing sector that relies heavily on its broad worker base.

 As technology plays an increasing role in advanced manufacturing processes, manufacturing companies that can attract, develop, and retain skilled workers may have a competitive advantage in a marketplace that rewards efficiency, skill, and rapid turnaround times.